debanasser1/LLM-Comparision/README.md

 4. **Performance Evaluation**: Implemented a mechanism to compare and evaluate the generated outputs from the LLM models using answer relevancy to determine the best-performing model for a given user input.

-5. **Real-time Streaming**: Utilized Websockets or Server-Sent Events (SSE) to enable real-time streaming of responses to the frontend, providing a seamless user experience.
+5. **Real-time Streaming**: Utilized Flask SocketIO to enable real-time streaming of responses to the frontend, providing a seamless user experience.

 #### Technologies Used:
 - **Backend Language**: Python